betseyw15/events.en/help/learn-from-your-peers/marketo/nov2023/dynamic-chat.md

 description: The value of adding conversations to your marketing automation strategy to deliver cross-channel customer experiences.
 How to implement primary use cases such as sales meeting booking, website content engagement, and events/webinar promotion.
 Actionable recipes and tips to get a quick start on integrating Dynamic Chat into your Marketo Engage programs.
 solution: Marketo Engage
 feature-set: Marketo Engage
-feature: Dynamic Chat, Event, Programs
+feature: Dynamic Chat, Events, Programs
 role: Admin, User
 level: Beginner, Intermediate
 doc-type: Event